Esther Williams: 1940s

-Williams appeared in the film Ziegfeld Follies as herself.
+Williams appeared as herself in the number "A Water Ballet" for the musical revue Ziegfeld Follies.
 This was followed by the musical Thrill of a Romance.
-Van Johnson co-starred as a decorated war veteran who falls in love with Williams while on her honeymoon.
-Thrill of a Romance was the 8th highest-grossing film of 1945.
-The studio's publicity department tried to put the two together in public as much as possible in the hopes of encouraging a romance, even though Williams was involved with Ben Gage at the time.
-When asked why they did not date, Johnson replied, "because I'm afraid she can't get her webbed feet into a pair of evening sandals."
+Van Johnson co-starred as a decorated war veteran who falls in love with Williams while she is on her honeymoon.
+Thrill of a Romance was the eighth highest-grossing film of 1945.
+The studio's publicity department tried to put the two stars together in public as much as possible in the hopes of encouraging a romance, even though Williams was involved with Ben Gage at the time.
+When asked why they did not date, Johnson replied, "Because I'm afraid she can't get her webbed feet into a pair of evening sandals."

 Williams tried a more serious role in The Hoodlum Saint (1946), with William Powell and Angela Lansbury.
 Audiences expected Powell's Nick Charles persona and rejected the idea of a romance between Williams and Powell onscreen due to their age difference.
 She also appeared in Easy to Wed, a remake of 1936's Libeled Lady, with Johnson and Lucille Ball.
 It was the first singing part in a film for Williams, who had Harriet Lee as her singing teacher.
 She even had the added challenge of singing in Portuguese with the song "Boneca de Pixe".